Lloyds Bank plc v Rosset: Facts

 Mr and Mrs Rosset had bought a semi-derelict house called Vincent Farmhouse on Manston Road, in Thanet, Kent, with Mr Rosset’s family trust money.
 The trustees had insisted on his sole ownership as a condition for taking the trust money.
 He had funded the cost of the renovations to the house.
 She had made no financial contributions to the acquisition or renovations, but had done decorating and helped by assisting in the professional building works in the immediate two months before their full-time moving in (including at night).
 Mrs Rosset was in possession of the home on 7 November 1982, but contracts were not exchanged until 23 November.
 Mr Rosset took out a loan from Lloyds Bank and secured it with a mortgage on the home.
 The charge was executed on 14 December, without Mrs Rosset’s knowledge, and completion took place on 17 December.
 The charge was registered on 7 February 1983.
 Then Mr Rosset defaulted on the loan.
-Lloyd's Bank sought possession of the home in the late 1980s as the loan fell into arrears.
+Lloyds Bank sought possession of the home in the late 1980s as the loan fell into arrears.

 Mrs Rosset argued that she had a right to stay because she had not consented to the mortgage, and she had an overriding interest in the property.
 Under the Land Registration Act 1925 section 70(1)(g) (now Land Registration Act 2002 Schedule 3, paragraph 2) the bank's interest, therefore, ranked behind hers.

 The bank contended she had no property rights in the home, amongst other things, because the work she had done was not enough to give her an equitable proprietary right.
 Secondly, as found in the lower courts, she was not "in actual occupation" at the relevant date.

 Judgment

 Court of Appeal

-The Court of Appeal 2—1 held that Mrs Rosset was in actual occupation of her home.
+The Court of Appeal, by 2—1, held that Mrs Rosset was in actual occupation of her home.
 Nicholls LJ held that it had been a common intention, on the facts, that she would share in the property.
 She had done acts to her detriment, and she was in actual occupation at the relevant date through the builders, agreeing with the court below.
 The term ‘actual occupation’ does not require physical presence, and daily visits of Mrs Rosset to the semi-derelict house was enough.
 He also suggested builders for Mrs Rosset were also occupying on her behalf.

 Purchas LJ agreed.
 He clarified in his view the meaning of actual occupation should reflect equitable rules, and so undiscoverable people’s interests would not bind.
 Further in his view, Mrs Rosset's occupation was "discoverable".

 Mustill LJ dissented, finding Rossett not, in his view in actual occupation.